nelsoncc/java-back-2-basics/src/generics/README.md

 - `IntegerPrinter`: A class for printing integers.
 - `DoublePrinter`: A class for printing doubles.
 - `GenericPrinter<T>`: A generic class for printing any type of object.
+- `AnimalPrinter<T extends Animal & Serializable>`: A generic class for printing animals that are serializable.

 ## Usage